savinshynu/MRA-OVRO/README.md

 ## lowres
 - scripts used in the low resolution imaging and transient search
 ## nfcor
-- scripts used in the nearfield correction of images, far field phaseing and  image subtraction in the visibility space
+- scripts used in the nearfield correction of images, far field phasing and  image subtraction in the visibility space
 ## peeling
 - scripts used in the peeling of bright A class radio source and the imaging